The County of Derbyshire

 Derbyshire is a county with a great selection of places to visit including ancient sites, historic monuments, towns, caves, old mines, mountains, hiking areas, lakes, hills, ruins, rivers and streams, waterfalls, historic buildings, cities and shopping centres.

-There are a several good towns in Derbyshire county like Castleton, Buxton, Darley Dale, and Hope.
+There are a number of towns in the county of Derbyshire including Castleton, Buxton, Darley Dale, and Hope.

-Derbyshire features a number of interesting caves including Blue John Cavern, Treak Cliff Cavern, and Odin Mine.
+The county of Derbyshire boasts some of the best caves including Blue John Cavern, Treak Cliff Cavern, and Odin Mine.

-Derbyshire features a number of interesting old mines including Blue John Cavern, Treak Cliff Cavern, and Odin Mine.
+The county of Derbyshire boasts some of the best old mines including Blue John Cavern, Treak Cliff Cavern, and Odin Mine.

 Derby is a great place to visit in Derbyshire if you like cities.